 Organization of American States (OAS): Through our past partnership we have sponsored, along with the Department of Government, up to 5 interns per year.
-Interns worked primiarily with the elections division on issues related to electoral integrity and management in Latin America.
-This was a great opportunity for students interested in work on these themes and the regions, as well as for those who wanted to gain experience working for an international organization.
+Interns worked primarily with the elections division on issues related to electoral integrity and management in Latin America.
+This was a great opportunity for students interested in working on these themes and the regions, as well as for those who wanted to gain experience working for an international organization.

 Democracy International (DI): Through our partnership we generally sponsored an intern a year, depending on demand, to work on various projects.
-Several former interns have been able to translate this experience into full time employment after graduation.
+Several former interns have been able to translate this experience into full-time employment after graduation.

-International Republican Institute (IRI) / National Democratic Institute (NDI): In the past we have sponsored interns at both IRI and NDI through our professional partnership.
+International Republican Institute (IRI) / National Democratic Institute (NDI): In the past, we have sponsored interns at both IRI and NDI through our professional partnership.

 Depending on availability we hire students in the following positions:

-Democracy & Society Editor/Co-Editor: These positions oversee the biannual publication of the journal Democracy and Society (new window) under the supervision of the Associate Director of the program.
+Democracy & Society Editor/Co-Editor: These positions oversee the biannual publication of the journal Democracy and Society under the supervision of the Associate Director of the program.
 Work is approximately 8-10 hours per week.
 Responsibilities include: